michaelgrosner/tribeca/README.md

 2) Write up descriptions of all the parameters and their functionality

-3) Drop ZMQ/OkCoin component.
-It doesn't work.

-4) More configurable currency pairs.
+3) More configurable currency pairs.
 Not everyone trades BTC/USD

 ### Donations